macaw-cad/react-jss-typescript-starter/public/documentation/README.md

 There is also another approach that can be started with the command `npm run serve:connected`.
 The app is now served using a NodeJS Express based web server in development mode with the following features:

-1. Provides server-side rendering without creating a production build and costly deployments to Sitecore first
+- provides server-side rendering without creating a production build and costly deployments to Sitecore first
-2. JavaScript bundle required for running the web-server (including all code for the React components) is rebuilt on each code change
+- JavaScript bundle required for running the web server (including all code for the React components) is rebuilt on each code change
-3. The NodeJS Express web server is restarted on each rebuild of the server bundle (uses `nodemon`)
+- the NodeJS Express web server is restarted on each rebuild of the server bundle (uses `nodemon`)
-4. The development build bundle contains sourcemaps for easy debugging of the server-side code
+- the development build bundle contains sourcemaps for easy debugging of the server-side code
-5. The server-side rendering of the code can be debugged directly from Visual Studio Code
+- the server-side rendering of the code can be debugged directly from Visual Studio Code
-6. The server-side rendering can also be done in disconnected mode using `npm run serve:disconnected`
+- the server-side rendering can also be done in disconnected mode using `npm run serve:disconnected`

 The NodeJS Express web server can be configured through [environment variables](#node_config) as described below.
-In `npm run serve` we use `nodemon` which watches for code changes.
-Nodemon is configured through [nodemon.json](./server/nodemon.json).
+In `npm run serve:disconnected` (or the shorthand `npm run serve`) and `npm run serve:connected` we use `nodemon` which watches for code changes.
+Nodemon is configured through the `server/nodemon.json` configuration file.

 ## <a name="node_config"></a>Configuring the NodeJS Express web server

 The NodeJS Express web server is completely configured through environment variables.
 This enables running the web server in a Docker container, where the running image for dev, test, acceptation and production can be configured through environment variables (or App Settings in case of a deployment to Azure Web Apps for Containers).